Tánaiste says new climate plan provides 'clarity and opportunities' for businesses

 Mr. Varadkar revealed a new website called the Climate Toolkit 4 Business, will be launching shortly which will allow businesses to input information and get an estimate of their carbon footprint.

-Tánaiste Leo Varadkar today said that the Climate Action Plan 2021, published Thursday November 4, provides clarity and opportunity for businesses.
+Tánaiste Leo Varadkar has said that the Climate Action Plan 2021, published Thursday November 4, provides clarity and opportunity for businesses.

 “I know many businesses have just come through a period of huge uncertainty and challenge, with the pandemic forcing many to shut their doors and the unpredictability of Brexit, which I know caused significant disruption.